yours7himanshu/v4/docs/content/governance/domains/product-domain.md

 # Product Domain

+Delegator: Core Team
+Delegatees: Alex Razbakov, Egor Kruglov
+Date of latest update: 18.01.2025
+Author Name(s): Alex Razbakov

 ## Purpose

+Primary Driver: The organization's growth and impact in the dance community is currently limited by technical barriers and lack of efficient tools for event organization and community management.
+This results in fragmented solutions, manual processes, and missed opportunities for community engagement.

-To build and maintain a high-quality, open-source platform that empowers dance communities to organize events, connect members, and grow their activities efficiently and safely.
+Main Requirement: We need to develop and maintain a robust, user-friendly platform that empowers dance communities to efficiently organize events, connect members, and grow their activities while ensuring security, privacy, and scalability.

 ## Key Responsibilities